-A Celebration of Paintings by Harold Klunder
+A Celebration of Paintings and Prints by Harold Klunder

 This exhibition presents a selection of works by artist Harold Klunder drawn from the Gallery’s permanent collection holdings.

 One of Canada’s leading painters, Harold Klunder followed the tradition of abstract expressionism , with its emphasis on the intense materiality of paint and the power of colour.
 He is well known for his richly textured, complex abstract canvases that are built up slowly over time, sometimes taking several years to complete.
 Klunder explores the world around him through lush colours and organic shapes, while his combining non-figurative and representational elements within a single dynamic image directly relates his work to such painters as Willem De Kooning and Vincent Van Gogh.

 His pictures exemplify Canadian contemporary life by weaving together references to both natural and urban life, anonymous people, and self-portraits.
 Klunder’s range of brush marks, laid broad or as narrow as a calligraphic line, plays against the thinness, the thickness, the nearness, and the distance of passages of paint.
 Through his intuition, composition, and technique, his images simultaneously appear in constant motion even while each element in the picture has stability and gravity.